khmelevskiy/airflow_custom_metrics_plugin/README.md

 # airflow_custom_metrics_plugin

-This plugin add cpu and ram stats for every tasks in airflow
+This plugin adds cpu and ram stats for every tasks in airflow

 ---